strawmelonjuice/strawmelonjuice.dev/cynthiaFiles/pages/post/wordpress-2023-05-30.md

 ### "Ephew"

 My solution to the problems I had?
 Initially none.
 Until I scrolled through older projects.
 "Ephew", the code name for an old social media platform concept, has served me earlier.
 Ephew as a project, was an absolute mess.
-But it had so many reusable components that it had helped me out with creating [Logger-Diary Online](https://logger-diary.strawmelonjuice.com/) earlier, and throwing a selection of its code into my VSCode made me built up a new way of approaching my site: It's just a static site anyways.
+But it had so many reusable components that it had helped me out with creating [Logger-Diary Online](https://logger-diary.strawmelonjuice.com/) earlier, and throwing a selection of its code into my code editor made me built up a new way of approaching my site: It's just a static site anyways.

 So, here we are.
 On a static page, served from static files!